-Each summer Colorado welcomes 2,000 cyclists to explore the mountains for a good cause.
+Each summer, Colorado welcomes 2,000 cyclists to explore the mountains for a good cause.
 Ride the Rockies (RTR) serves as the state’s marquee ride, covering 400-plus miles, over 25,000 elevation gain and six days of adventure.
-During the event, teams ride their way through multiple Colorado communities and help raise funds for local nonprofit agencies.
-Read more about this signature event and learn how locals make a difference.
+During the event, teams ride their way through different Colorado communities and raise funds for local nonprofit agencies.
+Read more about Ride the Rockies and learn how locals make a difference.

 Ride the Rockies Overview

 Ride the Rockies takes place every year in June.
 For 33 years, the route has taken cyclists through most of Colorado’s most popular communities.
-In 2018, participants will visit Breckenridge, Edwards, Steamboat Springs, Granby and Winter Park.
+Past destinations include Breckenridge, Edwards, Steamboat Springs, Granby and Winter Park.